sing-group/compi/docs/source/introduction.rst

 - ``compi``: the workflow engine with a command-line user interface to control the pipeline execution.
 - ``compi-dk``: a command-line tool to help in the development and packaging of Compi-based applications.
 - *Compi Hub*: a public repository of Compi pipelines that allows other users to discover, browse and reuse them easily.

+The :ref:`Application development<application_development>` section shows how to use these three elements to develop, use and distribute Compi-based applications.